Hochul unveils $216 billion spending plan for New York in first budget address

 He also admitted that tax increases on the wealthy implemented last year likely did not drive out rich New Yorkers, something that Cuomo had argued would happen.

-Hochul, meanwhile, said the investments outlined in her budget are focused on the “realistic and achievable.”
+Hochul, meanwhile, said the investments outlined in her budget are focused on “realistic and achievable” goals to help lift New York out of the COVID crisis.

 The governor also called for investing $1.5 billion into the State University of New York and City University of New York systems over the next five years.